 - On January 4th, 2015, Williams suffered two separate injuries to his left side, calling the first a “tweak” and the second a “cramp.”
 Williams sat out the team’s game the next day.

 - On January 7th, Williams, who was listed as “doubtful” by the team before being activated, played four minutes before leaving in pain.
-The team officially diagnosed Williams with a fracture to the cartilage portion of his 12th left rib after an MRI, sidelining him for at least one week, and indefinitely beyond.
+The team officially diagnosed Williams with a fracture to the cartilage portion of his 12th left rib after an MRI, sidelining him for 11 games between January 9th and February 2nd.